menpj/network/README.md

-X-like social network website for making posts and following users.
+Social network website for making posts and following users.

 New Post: Users who are signed in are able to write a new text-based post by filling in text into a text area and then click a button to submit the post.